Agenda

 Export Controls

-- Rising expectations on financial institutions (FinCEN Advisory)
+- Rising expectations on financial institutions (FinCEN Advisory and recent BIS Guidance)

 - Integration of export and import functions and use of HTS